0kron/SaltaServices/README.md

 ```
 To do something similar on **MacOS** follow [this](https://developers.google.com/sheets/api/guides/concepts) guide to install the mandatory `pip` modules in the virtual enviroment of your computer.
 *if necessary: allow the development tools of Xcode in MacOs, it is not necessary that you install the complete Xcode IDE*

-Finally, you are ready to follow the same steps as in the Linux section.